Skip to content

 The Small Business Administration (SBA) defines small businesses based on their revenue, which varies depending on the nature of the company.
 However, it’s important to note that lower revenue does not automatically equate to lower profitability.
 This is primarily because established small-scale businesses often hold full ownership of their facilities and equipment.

 In the world of business, it is no secret that smaller enterprises tend to generate less revenue compared to their larger counterparts.
 In addition to other contributing factors, this ownership advantage enables them to maintain lower costs compared to more leveraged businesses.
-By offering this insight, it becomes clear that the financial scale alone does not determine a small business’s ability to thrive.
-And even with small businesses, there are plenty of investment options for business owners to consider to foster long-term growth.
+By offering this insight, it becomes clear that the financial scale alone does not determine a small business’ ability to thrive.
+Even with small businesses, there are plenty of investment options for business owners to consider to foster long-term growth.

 Number of Locations